-Description Biok Main Patantial Income Description Risk As Oaks is as a little Main Potential Impact Infectious diseases As Ontex is operating around the Global epidemic or pandemic of epidemic and globe, a global epidemic or outbreaks may have an impact on raw pandemic potential pandemic outbreak may affect material availability & unavailability of our business contingency. employees.
+Description Disk Main Datautial toward Description Risk As Oaks is as a little Main Potential Impact Infectious diseases As Ontex is operating around the Global epidemic or pandemic of epidemic and globe, a global epidemic or outbreaks may have an impact on raw pandemic potential pandemic outbreak may affect material availability & unavailability of our business contingency. employees.
 This could negatively impact our service level.
 All Divisions face competition from branded product The fact that we would fail to deliver manufacturers and retailer brand our value proposition and/or to adapt Competitive manufacturers.
 We also face to the customer's needs could affect Environment competition from competing our performance, and could entail manufacturers in production price and volume pressure, loss of innovation.
 Rapid time-to-market market share or margin erosion. is key to our competitiveness.
 As a public company, Ontex has stakeholders with various needs, Reputation and and Ontex is subject to high Such adverse publicity may adversely Stakeholder transparency standard and impact our reputation, and indirectly Management periodic reporting obligations. our business and financial condition.
 Ontex may be subject to adverse publicity.
-In case of quality issues, this may lead Product Quality Our reputation as a business to adverse effects to consumer health, and Safety partner relies heavily on our loss of market share, financial costs and Salety ability to supply quality products. and loss of turnover as well as putting the Company reputation at stake.
-Although we are monitoring changes in intellectual property rights, we may inadvertently As a potential consequence thereof, Intellectual Property infringe intellectual property the Company may face legal claims or intellectual Property rights owned by others.
-Secondly, have to pay royalties which erode our the Company may fail to register profit margins. intellectual property rights in a timely manner.
-Manufacturing and Logistics Our ability to serve our customers Cuch topping and a chartfalla in depends on the operation of our Such temporary shortfalls in 18 manufacturing sites.
-We may production could affect our on-time experience disruptions at our delivery record, which could in turn production facilities or in extreme adversely affect our ability to acquire cases, our production facilities new customers and retain existing may shut down. customers.
+In case of quality issues, this may lead Dun door Oorling Our reputation as a business to adverse effects to consumer health, Product Quality partner relies heavily on our loss of market share, financial costs and Safety ability to supply quality products. and loss of turnover as well as putting the Company reputation at stake.
+Although we are monitoring changes in intellectual property rights, we may inadvertently As a potential consequence thereof, tatalla di al Bassa di infringe intellectual property the Company may face legal claims or Intellectual Property rights owned by others.
+Secondly, have to pay royalties which erode our the Company may fail to register profit margins. intellectual property rights in a , , timely manner.
+Our ability to serve our customers depends on the operation of our Such temporary shortfalls in 18 manufacturing sites.
+We may production could affect our on-time Manufacturing and experience disruptions at our delivery record, which could in turn Logistics production facilities or in extreme adversely affect our ability to acquire cases, our production facilities new customers and retain existing may shut down. customers. may shut down.